 Butterfly farming is exciting and fun.
 It is also hard work.

 Are you interested in a seminar to learn more about setting up your own butterfly farm?
 Look no further!
 Butterfly Farming (Butterfly Breeding) can be in your future.
+Scroll to the bottom of the page to see a few of the available dates in 2018.

 Topics and activities covered in our seminar programs: